2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 1. Clint Capela (Restricted)

-Even if Houston is hoping to save money, it had to know this day was coming.
-In November, Rockets general manager Daryl Morey said Capela had "near-elite two-way" potential but that the club needed "one more step, at least," from its center, per ESPN.com's Tim MacMahon.
+That should surprise no one.
+In November, Rockets general manager Daryl Morey said Capela had "near-elite two-way" potential but that the club needed "one more step, at least" from its center, per ESPN.com's Tim MacMahon.

 He's close to the ideal non-shooting big for today's game.